 - Has a cell-sharing risk assessment completed

-The child or young person may also be allowed to make a telephone call at the expense of the SPS.
+The child may also be allowed to make a telephone call at the expense of the SPS.

 Issues that have been highlighted will be recorded and promptly followed up.

 Notification of the local authority

-For children and young people aged under 18, the SPS will notify via email the Whole System Approach Lead in the local authority where the young person ordinarily resides that the child or young person is in custody.
+For all children, the SPS will notify via email the Whole System Approach Lead in the local authority where the child ordinarily resides that the child is in custody.
 The WSA Lead should share this information with the Lead Professional who should:

 - Organise the initial custody review meeting

-A child or young person’s reception into custody may also be a frightening and concerning time for families.
+A child’s reception into custody may also be a frightening and concerning time for families.

 Resources for this page